Kadek Dimas Satria

-Kadek Dimas Satria Adiputra (born on 24 September 2001) is an Indonesian professional footballer who plays as a striker for Liga 1 club Bali United.
+Kadek Dimas Satria Adiputra (born 24 September 2001) is an Indonesian professional footballer who plays as a striker for Liga 1 club Bali United.

 Career

 Youth

 Dimas played for the youth academy of Bali United.

 Bali United

 On 23 July 2020, Dimas officially signed his first professional contract with Liga 1 club Bali United after being promoted from the youth team.
 Dimas made his first-team and league debut for Bali United in a 4–0 win against Persebaya on 18 February 2023 as a substitute for Ilija Spasojević in the 86th minute.
-He made his league debut for Bali United in 2023.

 PSIM

 In 2021, he was sent on loan to PSIM.

 International

 He has been called up for Indonesia national under-19 football team.